How to Choose the Best Realtor to Sell Your Home

 The biggest mistake I made?

-Convincing my wife to choose our real estate agent because I liked him (and his inflated price) more than the other agent we interviewed.
+Convincing my wife to choose our agent because I liked him (and his inflated price) more than the other agent we interviewed.

-But likeability does not mean a real estate agent is best qualified to sell your home fast and for the highest price.
+But likeability does not mean an agent has the right qualifications to sell your home for the highest price and in the shortest amount of time.

 I’m going to show you what to look for in a realtor so you know what does.

-Follow these steps on how to find the best real estate agent to sell your house.
+Follow these steps to select the best realtor to sell your home.

-The first step in choosing a real estate agent is simple:
+The first step in choosing a realtor to sell your home is simple:

-Steer clear of agents who have a history of representing both a seller and buyer in the same transaction.
+Steer clear of real estate agents who have a history of representing both a seller and buyer in the same transaction.

 Here’s why…